Coronavirus crisis plays to the strengths of secured credit cards

 "Where are we when we get on the other side of COVID-19 and what do we do with 12% and 14% write-offs?"
 Riley asked.
 "There could be more secured cards than ever before as a result because people will still need cards and we aren't confident about employment.
 It makes it a good channel."

 The process for opening a secured credit card is generally the same, regardless of the issuer or network.
 The borrower provides a security deposit, usually of a few hundred dollars, to act like an escrow account that determines the credit limit on the card.
-Some banks will include incentives for allowing the user to exceed a credit limit, such as paying close to the full balance on a monthly bill for six consecutive months.
+Some banks and credit unions will include incentives for allowing the user to exceed a credit limit, such as paying close to the full balance on a monthly bill for six consecutive months.

 "Instead of moving the cardholder to a 'pure' credit card, they might let that person go 50% or higher over the credit line, or something similar," Riley said.
 "Others won't trigger collection of payments for 60 to 90 days because the money is there in the security account."